9track/FlashFloppy-wiki/Host-Platforms.md

 ## Amstrad PCW

-PCW uses a standard Shugart 26-pin header as described [here][shugart-26], requiring an adapter to connect to the Gotek 34-pin header.
+PCW uses a non-standard 26-pin header as described [here (CPCWiki)][shugart-26], requiring an adapter to connect to the Gotek 34-pin header.
+Please note that this is **NOT** the same as the CPC 26-pin header, and if you use a CPC-compatible adapter or cable you may damage your Gotek or your PCW!

 #### Fixing Boot-Time Hangs